fangq/mcx/pmcx/README.md

 [![Build Status](https://travis-ci.com/fangq/mcx.svg?branch=master)](https://travis-ci.com/fangq/mcx)

 This module provides a Python binding for Monte Carlo eXtreme (MCX).
-For other binaries, including standalone executable and the MATLAB bindings, see [our website](http://mcx.space).
+For other binaries, including the standalone executable and the MATLAB bindings, see [our website](http://mcx.space).

 Monte Carlo eXtreme (MCX) is a fast photon transport simulation software for 3D heterogeneous turbid media.
 By taking advantage of the massively parallel